telefab/telefab-website/wordpress/wp-content/plugins/organize-series/readme.txt

 ## Display options for your Series information ##

-Right out-of-the-box, the Series meta box will be automatically added to posts that are a part of a series.
-You can modify how this meta box appears using the template for it in the Series Options Page.
-Plus, there are at least four different displays that your visitors may see in PublishPress Series.
+Immediately after you install PublishPress Series, a box will be automatically added to posts that are a part of a series.
+This will give visitors all the information they need about the series.
+There are at least four different styles that you can choose.
+Plus, you can modify how this box appears using the template for it in the Series Options Page.

 [Click here to see more about displaying Series](https://publishpress.com/knowledge-base/displays-series/).